 How Our Program Works

-Because our mission is focused on both improving the lives of feral cats AND reducing the overall population, we rely on individuals willing to register and serve as colony caretakers.
-It's important that someone who owns the property or has permission to be on the property where a feral cat colony lives is part of the process.
+Because our mission is focused on both improving the lives of feral cats AND reducing the overall population, we rely on individuals willing to register and serve as caretakers.
+It's important that someone who owns the property or has permission to be on the property where feral cats live is part of the process.
 Please note that we cannot assist if the property is in the City of Green Bay, but can help if in a Green Bay suburb.

 What Are Spay Days?

 One Saturday a month, our participating veterinarians and volunteers meet and perform spays and neuters on the feral or farm cats that have been previously registered with Cats Anonymous.
 In addition, there are weekly clinics on Wednesdays, and a few appointments available at participating voucher program clinic for previously registered colonies.
 Feral cats are trapped in humane live traps the night before, and cats that can be handled are also placed in traps prior to their appointment time.
 It's the safest way to transport the cats and to administer the necessary medications.

 After surgery, the cats are taken to a recovery room where they stay until a veterinarian says it's safe for them to leave.
 The cats stay in the traps overnight and are released back into their previous surroundings the next day.
 The number of cats that can be spayed or neutered on one day varies by how many are scheduled and how many are able to be trapped.
 It can range from 20 to 100.